-If you’ve run out of vacation days for 2018 and are already dreaming about where you’re going in 2019, these brand-new airline routes between the United States and Europe could inspire your next trip.
+If you’re dreaming about where to go in 2019, these brand-new airline routes between the United States and Europe could inspire your next trip.
 Whether you’re looking for direct flights to unexpected Italian cities, the first transatlantic passenger flight from Charleston, or a longhaul from Los Angeles to Finland, there’s something here for everyone.

 San Francisco to Lisbon, TAP Air Portugal